department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/research/user-research/services-taxonomy/services-taxonomy-conversation-guide.md

 ### Task: card sort

+** **Send high priority services card sort first, then lower priority services** **

+[High priority services card sort](https://adhoc.optimalworkshop.com/optimalsort/fq1733b5)

+[Low priority services card sort](https://adhoc.optimalworkshop.com/optimalsort/fq1733b5-0)

 [Share your screen - open the first card sort to demonstrate the actions on your screen]

-- **First, I'll explain how the card sort works**
+- **Before I send this to you, I'll give you brief demonstration of how the card sort works**
   - On the left side of your screen, there is a list of some of the services that are offered at VAMC facilities.
   - On the right side of your screen, are different ways to categorize those services.
   - You can drag items from the list of services on the left, into any category you choose, on the right.
   - You can create new categories by dragging a service into an empty space.
+- **Are you comfortable performing these actions?**
+  - [Yes]: Alright, I'm going to send you a link, and ask you to share your screen.
+  - [No]: Alright, we can continue using my screen, while I explain it to you.

-** **RUN CARD SORT** **
+** **RUN CARD SORTS** **

-** **Send high priority services card sort first, then lower priority services** **

-[High priority services card sort](https://adhoc.optimalworkshop.com/optimalsort/fq1733b5)

-[Low priority services card sort](https://adhoc.optimalworkshop.com/optimalsort/fq1733b5-0)

 - **[Be ready with VHA services descriptions, and descriptions of "new" services]**
   - [Link to VHA services list](https://docs.google.com/spreadsheets/d/1rd7ms6umKBq71SaLH2wdaofEZLoA3F-U2wRBUgj6QNg/edit#gid=1899971175)